The Complete Google Leaked PANDA Do & Don’t LIST - 2011 to Present

 Made for Ads site – where users quickly click on your 50%+ ads above the fold (QRG Mar 2014.
 JM Feb 24, Mar 24, 2014)

 EDIT: NONUSEFUL 404, or excessive 500 level, or any PHP / MySQL errors (JM Feb 24, Oct 10, 2014.
 QRG Mar 2014.
-JM once again denied that excessive 404s are an issue, other than eating up your crawl budget, and not passing any link juice, and again, if your users notice -- this is not good)
+JM once again denied that excessive 404s are an issue, other than eating up your crawl budget, and not passing any link juice, and again, if your users notice -- this is not good -- this is likely a user based "bounce" issue)

 Main Content (purpose of page) is below the fold (JM, May 26, 2014.
 QRG Mar 2014)